-District pairings will be made for four-team districts in the following manner: Seed 1 vs. Seed 4; Seed 2 vs. Seed 3.
-District pairings for five-team districts: Seed 4 vs. Seed 5, with winner playing Seed 1; Seed 2 vs. Seed 3.
-In a six-team district, the seeding will be: Seed 4 vs. Seed 5, with winner playing Seed 1; and Seed 3 vs. Seed 6, with the winner playing Seed 2.
+District pairings will be made for four-team districts in the following manner: Seed 1 vs. Seed 2 vs. Seed 3.
+District pairings for five-team districts: Seed 4 vs. Seed 5 (Seed 4 will host Seed 5), with winner playing Seed 1; Seed 2 vs. Seed 3.
+In a six-team district, the seeding will be: Seed 4 vs. Seed 5 (Seed 4 will host Seed 5), with winner playing Seed 1; and Seed 3 vs. Seed 6 (Seed 3 will host Seed 6), with the winner playing Seed 2.
 Should there be a tie in wildcard points for district seeding; the wildcard tie-breaking procedure shall be used.
 The highest seeded team will be the home team for all district games.

-Class B:
+Classes B & C:

-District pairings will be made for four-team districts in the following manner: Seed 1 vs. Seed 4; Seed 2 vs. Seed 3.
+District pairings will be made for three-team districts in the following manner: Seed 2 vs. Seed 3, with the winner playing Seed 1.
+In a four-team district, the seeding will be: Seed 1 vs. Seed 4; Seed 2 vs. Seed 3.
 District pairings for five-team districts: Seed 4 vs. Seed 5, with winner playing Seed 1; Seed 2 vs. Seed 3.
 In a six-team district, the seeding will be: Seed 4 vs. Seed 5, with winner playing Seed 1; and Seed 3 vs. Seed 6, with the winner playing Seed 2.
 In a seven-team district, the seeding will be: Seed 4 vs. Seed 5, with the winner playing Seed 1; Seed 2 vs. Seed 7 with the winner playing the winner of Seed 3 vs. Seed 6.
 Should there be a tie in wildcard points for district seeding; the wildcard tie-breaking procedure shall be used.
 The highest seeded team will be the home team for all district games.